-When looking at prospective universities, one of the most useful things that you could do to get an insight into the place would be to ask current students what they think of their institution.
+When looking at prospective universities, one of the most useful things you could do to get insight into the place would be to ask current students what they think of their institution.
 What do they think of the class sizes?
-Or what are their views on the course content?
+What are their views on the course content?
 And just how satisfied are they with financial provision?

 These are all crucial things to know when considering prospective institutions.
 Now, for the US anyway, we can provide you with some of the opinions of current students on those key questions.

-As part of the Times Higher Education/Wall Street Journal US College Ranking 2019, we surveyed more than 200,000 students across America to discover their views on various aspects of their university.
-One of these questions was to name which aspects of university life they were the most and least satisfied with.
-The categories could broadly be grouped together into “classroom factors” (class size, classroom teaching facilities, academic support, course content), “human factors” (personal support, diversity) and financial aid.
+As part of the Times Higher Education/Wall Street Journal US College Ranking 2020, we surveyed more than 170,000 students across America to discover their views on various aspects of their university.
+One of these questions was to name which aspects of university life they were most and least satisfied with.
+The categories could broadly be grouped together into “classroom factors” (class size, classroom teaching facilities, academic support, course content, exchange programmes), “human factors” (personal support, diversity, living cost), "career opportunities" (career support, extracurricular activities, internship opportunities, research opportunities) and financial aid.

-For each institution, when a student ticked a category they were satisfied with, the university scored one point, while a category ticked as “could be improved” scored −1.
-We added together all those points to come up with a “satisfaction score” in a −10 to +10 range for each institution and category.
+For each institution, when a student ticked a category they were satisfied with, the university scored a point, while a category ticked as “could be improved” received a negative point.
+We combined all those points to come up with a “satisfaction score” in a −1 to +1 range for each institution and category.

-Although this question was not used to determine the final ranking of an institution, it provides a valuable insight for prospective students to know which US universities are doing best in the eyes of their current students.
+Although this question was not used to determine the final ranking of an institution, it provides valuable insight for prospective students to know how US universities are doing in the eyes of their current students.
 The table below shows the average score in each category.

-Across the board, the "classroom factors” received relatively high satisfaction scores, but there was widespread dissatisfaction with financial aid.
+Across the board, the "classroom factors" category received relatively high satisfaction scores, but there was widespread dissatisfaction with living cost.

-In fact, financial aid was the only category that received a negative average score – with more students stating that it was the aspect of their university that they thought could be improved.
-In fact, most universities gained a negative score in this category, although there were some notable exceptions.
+In fact, living cost received the lowest average score and was one of only two categories that received a negative average score.
+In fact, most universities gained a negative score in this category, although there were some exceptions.

-On the flip side, students across the US were the most satisfied with their class sizes.
-With an average score of 7, very few universities received a minus score in this category.
+On the flip side, students across the US were most satisfied with their class sizes.
+With an average score of 0.69, very few universities received a minus score in this category.

-Interestingly, of the 10 campuses of the University of California System, seven scored below 1 in satisfaction scores for class size.
-These were the University of California, Davis (−2.5), the University of California, Riverside (0.5), the University of California, San Diego (−2.4), the University of California, Berkeley (−4.5), the University of California, Irvine (−1), the University of California, Los Angeles (−3.4) and the University of California, Santa Barbara (−2.8).
+Interestingly, of the 10 campuses of the University of California System, seven scored 0 or below 1 in satisfaction scores for class size.
+These were the University of California, Santa Barbara (0).

-Diversity was another interesting factor as some universities scored very highly for diversity while others did not, as illustrated in the box plot below.
+Diversity was an interesting factor.
 It does not seem that a particular state or location was better at diversity than others given that the universities that scored particularly highly were spread across the country.
-In particular, the University of Illinois at Chicago (8.4), Wayne State University (8.3), Winthrop University (8.1), the University of Central Florida (7.3), the University of Nevada (7.3) and CUNY John Jay College of Criminal Justice (7.5) scored particularly well for diversity.
+In particular, the University of Central Florida (0.79) scored particularly well for diversity.